|

 These are some of the books that were referenced in creating this site.

-Defined as the art and technique of building, architecture has
+Defined as the art and technique of building, architecture has been

-and expressive requirements of civilization.
+requirements of civilization.

 In Illustrated Dictionary of Historic Architecture, noted Columbia University professor of architecture Cyril M. Harris offers a unique tour through the entire history of architecture: an extraordinary compendium of clear, concise definitions for over 5000 important terms.
 This thoroughly accurate and comprehensive gathering of architectural knowledge is complemented by an unprecedented collection of over 2000 line drawings that richly illustrate significant aspects of architectural styles.
 Unusual cutaway views, close-ups of intricate details and precisely rendered plans show many of the greatest architectural achievements of all time.